DETAILED ACTION

 The breadth of the claims and the nature of the invention: With respect to claim breadth, the standard under 35 U.S.C. §112(a) entails determining what the claims recite and what the claims mean as a whole.

-The state of the art and prior art, the level of one of ordinary skill, and the level of predictability in the art: The art and prior art shows:
+The state of the art and prior art, the level of one of ordinary skill, and the level of predictability in the art: The art and prior art shows: it would not be possible to treat any DMD caused by mutations in any exon with the full breadth of the claimed compounds.

-Regarding point (1), as discussed in the Written Description rejection and above, instant Claim 1 encompasses a huge number of ASO compounds that can comprise a huge breadth of sequences.
+Regarding the point above, as discussed in the Written Description rejection and above, instant Claim 1 encompasses a huge number of ASO compounds that can comprise a huge breadth of sequences.
 An artisan would determine that, without presentation of evidence to the contrary, it is not possible to treat DMD using any ASO comprised by the genus and sub-genera encompassed by the claims because the claims encompass a huge number of compounds and the art teaches ASO must have sequence specificity to a target in order to hybridize.
 The art of Aartsma-Rus (and van Ommen.
 2007.
 Antisense-mediated exon skipping: A versatile tool with therapeutic and research applications.
-RNA 13[10]:1609–1624, “Aartsma”) teaches (§Introduction ¶1) antisense oligos (ASO/AON) must hybridize to their target.
+RNA 13[10]:1609–1624, “Aartsma”, of record) teaches (§Introduction ¶1) antisense oligos (ASO/AON) must hybridize to their target.
 Aartsma teaches (§AON DESIGN AND MODE OF ACTION, entire § but especially ¶4; Fig. 1 caption) ASO/AON must be designed to be specific to a target site and target location affects efficacy because location of hybridization determines what portion(s) are hidden from splicing machinery.
 Aartsma teaches (§AON specificity) one of the most important features of the AON has to be specificity, in order to avoid long-term side effects.

 Those teachings indicate that an ASO/AON must have sequence specificity for a specific target in order to provide exon skipping function.